 There is a section on a Just Transition in the chapter on the Green New Deal.

-Climate justice groups want the needs of the principal victims, those that are most harmed by pollution and climate change, to be a priority in the transition to a clean energy economy.
+Climate justice groups want the needs of the principal victims, those who are most harmed by pollution and climate change, to be a priority in the transition to a clean energy economy.
 This means giving such communities a real role in making climate decisions, and ensuring that the funding, jobs, and benefits from the transition be targeted to the most vulnerable.

 Groups often seek a minimum of 40% of climate funding to go to vulnerable communities and workers, a goal that many elected officials and governments have come to embrace, including President Biden with his Justice40 initiative in his climate Executive Order.

-Justice40 requires a minimum of 40 percent of climate-related funding across seven major policy areas—including climate mitigation, clean energy and energy efficiency, transportation, and sustainable and affordable housing—is directed for the benefit of disadvantaged communities.
+Justice40 requires that a minimum of 40 percent of climate-related funding across seven major policy areas—including climate mitigation, clean energy and energy efficiency, transportation, and sustainable and affordable housing—is directed for the benefit of disadvantaged communities.
 However, since local and state governments have significant discretion in how to spend federal dollars, there are problems with how Justice40 will be enforced in Republican states which often oppose federal guidance when the Democrats are in charge.
-For instance, HUD found that Texas General Land Office, run by a member of the Bush political, had discriminated against minority residents and violated federal civil rights protections in distributing federal funds providing relief after Hurricane Harris slammed Houston, denying aid to Harris County.
+For instance, HUD found that Texas General Land Office, run by a “scion” of the Bush family, had discriminated against minority residents and violated federal civil rights protections in distributing federal funds providing relief after Hurricane Harris slammed Houston, denying aid to Harris County.